thechez99/PriorityQueue/README.md

 Construction at the University of the Highlands and Islands as the starting code for Assignment 1.
 (Please don't create public clones containing solutions!)

-Instructions for the assignment are on Blackboard.
+Instructions for the assignment are on Brightspace.

 Clone this repository to get started.
 When you are working, remember to commit often.
 Your use of Git is one of the marking criteria.
 Submitting a single large